asan6602/LetterBoxedSolver/README.md

 # Improvements
 * option to solve in more words than 2
 * continue to clean words
+* find a txt file using the Oxford Dictionary of English and read from that one instead
 * Convert to Kotlin using intellij